backstage/backstage/docs/features/software-catalog/catalog-customization.md

 :::note Note

-The above example has been simplified and you will most likely have more code then just this in your `App.tsx` file.
+In the example above, the contents of `App.tsx` has been shortened for simplicity.

 :::

 The above customization will override the existing actions.
-Currently the only way to keep them and add your own is to also include the existing actions in your array by copying them from the [`defaultActions`](https://github.com/backstage/backstage/blob/57397e7d6d2d725712c439f4ab93f2ac6aa27bf8/plugins/catalog/src/components/CatalogTable/CatalogTable.tsx#L113-L168).
+Currently, the only way to keep them and add your own is to also include the existing actions in your array by copying them from the [`defaultActions`](https://github.com/backstage/backstage/blob/57397e7d6d2d725712c439f4ab93f2ac6aa27bf8/plugins/catalog/src/components/CatalogTable/CatalogTable.tsx#L113-L168).

 ## Customize Filters

-There are three options you have for filters: adjusting the existing filters with props, adding or removing the default filters, or creating a brand new custom filter.
-The following sections cover these cases
+There are various ways to customize filters: adjusting the existing filters with props, adding or removing default filters, creating brand-new custom filters, etc. The following sections cover these cases:

 ### Default Filter Props